smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ### MediaStreamingStatus class

 If the Java Suite library supports the newer version of the protocol specification, but the IVI system is using a lower version, the app will still need to use the `MediaStreamingStatus` class before attempting to register.
+By using the value of isAudioOutputAvailable() method on MediaStreamingStatus class, the Java Suite library can make a decision whether BT A2DP is connected like below:

+- True : BT A2DP is connected.
+- False : BT A2DP is NOT connected.

-With the changes of the flow, it is necessary to do refactoring of the Java Suite library to move the logic of the `MediaStreamingStatus` class.
+With the changes of the flow, it is necessary to do refactoring of the Java Suite library to move the logic of the `MediaStreamingStatus` class from before the `StartService` to before the `RegisterAppInterface`.

 ### Launch the app